 Regular Tuition Schedule

-Tuition is payable on the first of each month through Brightwheel billing direct deposit only.
-For your individual payment schedule and amount, please refer to the Brightwheel app.
+Tuition is payable on the fifth day of each month through Brightwheel billing direct deposit only unless other arrangements are approved by the Director and/or the Associate Director.
+For the payment schedule and amount, please refer to your individual Brightwheel app.
 Payment can be made from a checking, savings, or credit card account (additional fees may apply).

-Long vacations do not excuse a family from tuition payments.
-Extenuating circumstances may be presented to the FLS Board for consideration.
+Long vacations do not excuse you from tuition payments.
+Extenuating circumstances may be presented to the Faith Lutheran School Board for consideration.

 Non-Compliance with Agreed Payment Schedule